KCisSICKnasty/SICKnasty-FO4/README.md

 	- Set ScaleformAllocator to false (line 36)
 	- Set SmallBlockAllocator to false (line 37).
 	- Set F4EE to true (line 50).

+**This is where you do the thing with VEFS I mentioned earlier.
+Launch FaceGen Generator through MO2, load all of your plugins, and when given the prompt, select the far left option "Quick Face Fix".
+It will run for a short time, and give you a plugin to activate in MO2 when it's done.**

 *Assorted Modular Tweaks - ESPless* **Optional-ish**